aedera/anc2vec/README.md

 ## Installation

-If you want to construct embeddings using an obo file of your interest, you can install `anc2vec` package via pip:
+If you want to build your own embeddings using an obo file of your interest, you can install `anc2vec` package via pip:

 ```bash
 pip install -U "anc2vec @ git+https://github.com/aedera/anc2vec.git"